LilyVKN/nikolasn_phys495-spring2021/src/naive/README.md

     $ mpirun -n 4 ./parallel.out

+The code will output the total current energy for each frame.

 ## Retrieving the Output
 When you run the program, the output of the simulation is stored in a timestamped folder `./SPH_fortran_dd-mm-yy_HHMM` as `*.fcache` files.
 The format